rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 - A Slack workspace
 - A Slack app
 - Slack Bot User OAuth token
-- FOR SERVERLESS VERSION aka the MVP aka the Main-branch implementation you need also an AWS account (tbd more precisely how to use and cofigure at some point)
+- FOR SERVERLESS VERSION aka the MVP aka the Main-branch implementation you need also an AWS account.
+See [here for AWS configuration](/documentation/serverless-branch-documentation/aws-tips.md)

 If you want to send or receive data to/from HubSpot CRM you will also need:
 - An HubSpot environment and/or account